-- a.
-Employees must accurately report the number of vacation days taken. - b.
-Vacation shall not be charged to an employee who becomes sick during vacation if the employee provides the employer with doctor certification of illness for the period to be charged to sick leave. - 4.
-Carry-Over.
+a.
+Employees must accurately report the number of vacation days taken.

+b.
+Vacation shall not be charged to an employee who becomes sick during vacation if the employee provides the employer with doctor certification of illness for the period to be charged to sick leave.

+4. Carry-Over.
 Employees are encouraged to use their vacation time before the end of each calendar year.
 Up to ten (10) days of unused vacation time may be carried over from one year to the next.
+In the circumstance where the use of Vacation would leave the "beat" uncovered, supervisors will strive to find coverage for those assignments and not unreasonably deny the employee vacation based on staffing shortages.

-ARTICLE XIX - SICK LEAVE
+ARTICLE XX - SICK LEAVE